digitalcredentials/sign-and-verify/README.md

 9. Select the full *repo* scope
 10. Click the *Generate token* button
 11. Copy the generated token
-12. \*Save the token from the previous step as the `CRED_STATUS_CLIENT_ACCESS_TOKEN` environment variable at the service that is hosting your organization’s instance of `sign-and-verify`
+12. \*Save the token from the previous step as the `CRED_STATUS_CLIENT_ACCESS_TOKEN` environment variable at the service that is hosting your organization’s instance of `sign-and-verify` and use it as an authorization bearer token in issuance and revocation requests

 **GitLab**
 1. Login to GitLab as an authorized member of the group